 As the name implies, the device throws heart rate tracking into the mix.
 Under the hood you’ll also find an accelerometer, barometric altimeter and ambient light sensor.

 In terms of fitness tracking, you’ll get info on steps, sleep, distance, calories, floors climbed, heart rate and intensity minutes.
 The heart rate sensor will keep tabs on your resting heart rate, and you can use it to monitor which zone you are in when you heart rate zone train.
 There is also Garmin Move IQ which can recognize and log movements for certain activities.

 In addition to this, you’ll find some more advanced features such as VO2 max and fitness age.
 In case you are aspiring towards a more tranquil existence, Vivomove HR lets you know whether you are having a calm, balanced or hectic day.
 You can then use the relaxation timer to work through deep breathing exercises, and lower your stress.

 Finally the watch will also alert you to incoming emails, texts and calls based on your setup preferences, and you can send quick replies via the touchscreen.
 You can even control your music and subscribe to social media updates.

 Fossil Group is at the forefront of the analogue smartwatch trend.
-The company hopes to have an incredible 300 connected devices by the end of this year.
+The company has an incredible total of more than 300 connected devices in its range.
 This includes hybrids across its many accessory brands such Emporio Armani, Kate Spade New York, Michael Kors, Diesel and Chaps.